coderFlameyosFlow/coderFlameyosFlow/README.md

 - **Visual Studio** Code

 Programming journey?
-Throughout my programming journey, **I've been a VERY fast learner in terms of Java and Kotlin** (Thanks to python) In only three months, I learnt about (big bois only):
+Throughout my programming journey, **I've been a VERY fast learner in terms of Java and Kotlin** (Thanks to python speeding up my basic learning with stuff such as OOP)
+In only the first three months, I learnt about (big bois only):
 - Reflection
 - Intermediate level Java (stable, clean, performant and optimized code)
 - Bukkit and Spigot (fully) and **Paper** APIs